 In October 2018, DEQ issued a permit modification to authorize the POTB to accept additional feedstocks for digestion.
 While issuing the modification, DEQ, after consultation with the Oregon Department of Agriculture determined that the POTB digester did not meet the definition of an agricultural operation and identified the inconsistency in the rule that would subject the POTB facility to a standard that was not meant to apply to manure digesters.
 The result would create inconsistent regulation between similar operations.
 To address this issue, DEQ included a permit condition to allow the POTB to land apply liquid digestate at agronomic rates in compliance with an Oregon Department of Agriculture approved nutrient management plan.

 In December 2018, DEQ received a petition to reconsider the POTB permit modification decision.
 DEQ determined that the rule amendment is urgent to provide regulatory and legal certainty to non-agricultural operations, ensuring they can manage liquid digestate in a manner similar to an agricultural operation.
-Without the rule correction, the POTB will be required to meet a standard that is unnecessarily restrictive and would result in an operation that is not economically viable.
-DEQ is asking the EQC to adopt the proposed temporary rule change to provide legal certainty for digester operations.

-The proposed temporary rule language would allow the POTB, and other digesters not located at agricultural operations, to be commercially viable while providing safe and effective manure management and the environmental benefits of pathogen reduction and methane capture.
-This proposed temporary rule amendment would provide for safely and effectively managing liquid digestate from anaerobic digesters that digest manure as other state and federal laws allow.
-This proposed temporary rule amendment will encourage anaerobic digestion and ensure that manure that is land applied is done so in an environmentally protective manner.
+The proposed temporary rule would allow the POTB, and other digesters not located at agricultural operations, to be commercially viable while providing safe and effective manure management and the environmental benefits of pathogen reduction and methane capture.

 DEQ has allowed the Oregon Department of Agriculture (ODA) to regulate digesters located at agricultural operations under Confined Animal Feeding Operation (CAFO) water quality permits.
-Manure digesters located at CAFO-permitted agricultural operations are exempt from pathogen rule requirements, while those not co-located with agricultural operations must meet the additional requirements.
-DEQ determined that the pathogen reduction requirements for the anaerobic digestion of manure should be the same, regardless of where a digester is located.
-These proposed temporary rule amendments will correct this inconsistency.
+Manure digesters located at CAFO-permitted agricultural operations are exempt from pathogen rule requirements, while those not co-located with agricultural operations must meet the requirements.
+DEQ did not intend for this result when the compost rules were adopted.
+In fact, DEQ has treated off-farm digesters the same as on-farm digesters until learning that the off-farm digesters were not considered agricultural operations.

 In most instances, liquid digestate from anaerobic digesters is applied on agricultural lands at agronomic rates under a CAFO permit and ODA-approved nutrient management plan.
 DEQ researched EPA and other states’ digestate management requirements and consulted with the Oregon Department of Agriculture.
 Soil application of liquid digestate at agronomic rates is a safe and appropriate management method.
 Furthermore, the land application of digested manure is more environmentally protective than the land application of raw manure, given the pathogen and methane reduction benefits.

-The proposed temporary rule modification would provide an exemption from the pathogen reduction testing limits for liquid digestate from digesters not located at agricultural operations, providing the liquid digestate is applied to soil at agronomic rates.
+The proposed temporary rule modification would provide an exemption from the pathogen reduction testing limits for liquid digestate from digesters not located at agricultural operations, provided the liquid digestate is applied to soil at agronomic rates.

-As a temporary rule, the proposed changes would be effective for a maximum of 180 days.
-DEQ staff are working on a proposed permanent rule amendment which will be published for public notice and comment, and, with that input, will finalize a proposed rule.
-Staff intend to bring that proposed permanent rule for Commission consideration and action in August 2019.